OpenSourcePolitics/data_utils/README.md

 git clone git@github.com:OpenSourcePolitics/data_utils.git
 ```
 2. Install dependencies : `poetry install`
-3. Create a `.env` file from the `.env.example` and fill it with your credentials.
+3. Create a `.env` file from the `.env.example` and fill it with relevant credentials depending on the project you want to run.
-4. Source your env file
+4. Source your env file (`source .env`)
 4. Follow instructions in the README of the specified repository

 ## List of all available functionalities